Instamrkt/slate/source/includes/_undocumented.md

 --------- | -------
 email | The email used to saved.
 All external communication will be directed to this email. prediction_saved | Boolean flag indicated whether user is making pregame predictions.
-Outgoing pre-signup email is dependent on that flag. challenge_id | If user is coming from a friend's challenge (shared through email / social media), include the challenge id here.
+Outgoing pre-signup email is dependent on that flag. challenge_id | If user is coming from a friend&apsos;s challenge (shared through email / social media), include the challenge id here.
 This will initiate the friendship for users.

 ### Response Parameters